ssgrim/BiteBrain/README.md

 ## 📄 License

+This project is proprietary software owned by BiteBrain Technologies.
+All rights reserved.

+For licensing inquiries, please contact: `licensing@bitebrain.tech`

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

-## 🎣 Happy Fishing!
+## 🎣 Happy Fishing

 Built with ❤️ for anglers by anglers.
 May your lines be tight and your batteries never die!